lingt-xyz/keyJSONFinder/README.md

 # keyJSONFinder
 find JSON files that contains specific keywords

+## Input
+Folder that contains JSON files to be matched.
+It can have any depth as the program will walk all of them.

 ## Output
-Matched JSON files will be put in `output` folder
+Matched JSON files.
+They will be put in `output` folder.

 ## How to run it